Login MFA FAQ

 Vault supports Step-up Enterprise MFA as part of our Enterprise edition.
 The Step-up Enterprise MFA provides MFA on login, or for step-up access to sensitive resources in Vault using ACL and Sentinel policies, and is configurable through the CLI/API.

-Starting with Vault version 1.10, Vault OSS provides MFA on login only.
+Starting with Vault version 1.10, Vault Community Edition provides MFA on login only.
 This is also available with Vault Enterprise and configurable through the CLI/API.

 The Step-up Enterprise MFA will co-exist with the newly introduced Login MFA starting with Vault version 1.10.